Bachelor’s degree (or equivalent) in Liberal Arts or Science with at least 210 ECTS credits, or

 Application:

-directly at the University
+directly at university

 Application Fee: